jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Minutes:

-*
+* *Renate* will have the site setup shortly on her local machine, to continue development.
+* *Lee* and *Adam* have the system setup.
+* Links will be reviewed every three months to ensure there isn't a top-heavy degree of abuse from companies.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------